cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 ### Decode {#decoding448}

-All elements are encoded as a 56-byte string.
+All elements are encoded as 56-byte strings.
 Decoding proceeds as follows:

 1. First, interpret the string as an integer s in little-endian representation.
 If the length of the string is not 56 bytes, or if